Child internet safety

-The safety of children online is at the core of our business and we actively support and promote their wellbeing online.
+The safety of children online is at the heart of our business and we actively support and promote their wellbeing online.

 Our moderation and social media management services help by:

 - Ensuring children do not post personal information (email, IM, telephone numbers or pictures with identifiable locations)

 - Moderating and removing obscene material likely to affect children

 - Educating parents, teachers and children’s brands about the existence of paedophiles and prompt escalation of any issues to the correct authorities

 - Actively monitoring children’s online spaces for potential grooming behaviour online

 - Taking a proactive approach to cyberbullying of children, teenagers and young adults

 Where possible, we use a combination of automated moderation filters and advanced human moderation techniques to intercept any inappropriate behaviour or age-gated content.
 We also guide young users so they can enjoy playing online in a healthy, safe environment.

 All our moderators are vetted and police checked to work with children online and are thoroughly trained to report issues to the correct authorities or to our Child Safety Liaison Officer, Jennifer M. Puckett.

-We also work closely with government bodies such as the Child Exploitation and Online Protection Centre (CEOP) to support them.
+We support the activities of organisations such as the Internet Watch Foundation, the Family Online Safety Institute, and the Child Exploitation and Online Protection Centre (CEOP).
 Our Chief Production Officer Wendy Christie is a CEOP Ambassador.
-We also belong to the Internet Watch Foundation.

-Emoderation CEO Tamara Littleton worked with the British Government Government department UKCCIS to first produce and then to update (2011) the “Good practice guidance for the moderation of interactive services for children“, published in response to public concern about the safety of children using interactive communication services.
+Emoderation CEO Tamara Littleton worked with the British Government department UKCCIS to first produce and then to update (2011) the “Good practice guidance for the moderation of interactive services for children“, published in response to public concern about the safety of children using interactive communication services.

 - Jennifer M Puckett (Emoderation Child Safety Liaison Officer) talks about moderation and getting help with online problems on Safer Internet Day Radio 2013 (Feb 2013)